sgpearse/k8s-argo-codespace/README.md

 ## Install flask-helm chart

 This repository contains a Helm chart that runs a very basic Flask application.
+There is a README file in the flask-helm directory that explains it's content in greater detail.
 From the Argo CD UI, after getting logged in, select the button in the upper right for `+ NEW APP`.
 This brings up a window where an application can be added to Argo for continuous deployment.
 Inside the new window there are a few fields that need to be filled out to successfully deploy the flask-helm directory.

 ### General settings